Find Affordable College Courses

 Read More…

-With a ranking of #6, University of North Texas did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-UNT is a very large public school located in the midsize city of Denton.
+University of North Texas did quite well in this year’s ranking of the most popular places for communication and journalism students to get a master’s degree.
+It came in at #6 on the list.
+UNT is a fairly large public school located in the city of Denton.

 About 72% of the students majoring in communication and journalism at the school are women while 28% are male.